RupankarCh/my-notes/Cloud Computing/readme.md

 • **Audit Logging**: Tracking every time an encryption key is used to access data for forensic and compliance purposes.
 • Performance vs. Security: **Modern hardware acceleration ensures that high-level encryption does not slow down application response times**.
 • **Data Integrity**: Beyond secrecy, encryption protocols ensure that data has not been altered or corrupted during its journey.

+# Monitoring Cloud Apps:

+**Cloud Monitoring**
+- Centralized Visibility: A **single platform** to oversee the health and performance of every resource in your cloud ecosystem.
+- **Data Aggregation**: Collects telemetry data from virtual machines, databases, networks, and serverless functions.
+- Operational Intelligence: **Transforms raw data into actionable insights** through real-time visualization.
+- Reduced MTTR: **Decreases the "Mean Time To Resolution" by providing the diagnostic tools needed to find root causes fast**.
+- **Performance Optimization**: Identifies underutilized resources, allowing for cost saving adjustments.

+**AWS CloudWatch:**
+- Unified Repository: **Stores metrics and logs from virtually every AWS service automatically**.
+- **Custom Dashboards**: Build visual representations of system health to provide "at-a-glance" status for DevOps teams.
+- CloudWatch Alarms: **Automated triggers that can send notifications or initiate "Auto-Scaling" to handle traffic spikes**.
+- **CloudWatch Logs Insights**: A fast, interactive **log analytics service that helps you identify application errors in real-time**.
+- **EventBridge Integration: Use monitoring data to trigger complex automated workflows across different AWS accounts**.

+**Azure Monitor**:
+- Holistic Monitoring: **Collects data across your Azure cloud, on-premises servers, and third-party applications**.
+- Log Analytics: Uses the powerful **Kusto Query Language (KQL) to perform complex data analysis across massive datasets**.
+- **Application Insights**: Deep-dive monitoring for developers to track app performance, exceptions, and user behavior.
+- Intelligent Alerts: **Uses machine learning to detect "anomalies" and patterns that might indicate a budding system failure**.
+- **Azure Dashboards**: Deeply integrated into the Azure Portal, **providing a seamless experience for managing and viewing metrics**.

+**Google Cloud's Operations Suite:**
+- **Multi-Cloud Native**: Specifically designed to **monitor resources on both Google Cloud and AWS from a single pane of glass**.
+- Cloud **Logging**: A high-scale log management system **capable of ingesting and analyzing petabytes of log data**.
+- **Cloud Trace**: Provides **distributed tracing for microservices**, helping you find latency bottlenecks in complex requests.
+- **Error Reporting**: Aggregates and groups crashes for web and mobile applications, prioritizing the most frequent issues.
+- Advanced Diagnostics: Includes tools like "**Cloud Debugger" to inspect application state in production without stopping the service**.

+**Best Practices for Cloud Observability**
+- **Set Meaningful Thresholds**: Avoid "alert fatigue" by **only triggering alarms on critical metrics** that require human action.
+- **Tagging** Resources: Use consistent tags to **group monitoring data by project, team, or environment** (e.g., "Prod" vs "Dev").
+- **Automate Responses**: **Connect monitoring to automation (like Serverless Functions**) to self-heal systems when errors occur.
+- **Monitor the User Experience**: Don't just track CPU; **track user-centric metrics like page load times and API error rates**.
+- Establish a **Baseline: Monitor your systems during normal operations so you can accurately identify what "abnormal" looks like**.